-Most of the Data Mining methods proposed so far are based on finding the frequencies of data items and then generating and validating the candidates against the database [1].
-Even the methods that do not perform candidate generation rely on finding the frequencies of the items as the initial step [17].
+Most of the data mining methods proposed so far are based on finding the frequencies of data items and then generating and validating the candidates against the database [1].
+Even the methods that do not perform candidate generation rely on finding the frequencies of the items as the initial step [16].
 Therefore, in addition to efficient answering of count queries at multiple time granularities, our methods can also be used by data mining algorithms on data streams to find frequent itemsets at multiple time granularities.

 The rest of the paper is organized as follows.
 The next section summarizes the related work.
 Section 3 explains the basic concepts and the notation used throughout the paper.
 Section 4 presents the method proposed to predict the count of an event at different time granularities.
 Section 5 gives the results of several experiments conducted on real life data to evaluate the accuracy of the method and the impact of several parameters.
 Section 6 provides a brief discussion on estimation of event occurrences through distance histograms.
-Finally, the last section concludes the paper with a discussion of the proposed method and further research issues.
+Finally, Section 7 concludes the paper with a discussion of the proposed method and further research issues.

-2 Related Work
+2. Related work

-In this section, we summarize previous work related to our method which can be divided into three categories: Data Mining, Time Granularity, and Histograms.
+In this section, we summarize previous work related to our method which can be divided into three categories: data mining, time granularity, and histograms.

-2.1 Data Mining
+2.1.
+Data mining

-Handling of data streams has become a major concern for database researchers with the increase of streaming data sources like sensor networks, phone calls in telephone networks [3, 9], client requests for data in broadcast systems [29] and e-commerce data on World Wide Web, stock market trades, and HHTP requests from a web server.
-Given these huge data sources, data mining researchers moved into the domain of mining data streams [11].
+Handling of data streams has become a major concern for database researchers with the increase of streaming data sources like sensor networks, phone calls in telephone networks [3,9], client requests for data in broadcast systems [32] and e-commerce data on World Wide Web, stock market trades, and HHTP requests from a web server.
+Given these huge data sources, data mining researchers moved into the domain of mining data streams [11,30].
 In this emerging area, the temporal dimension and time granularities are yet to be explored.